Ryder Cup 2025: Have practice groups offered early hints at possible Team USA and Team Europe pairing line-ups for Bethpage Black?

 Wednesday's pairings offered some familiarity with their home victory, as Jon Rahm and Tyrrell Hatton - foursomes partners that year and LIV Golf League team-mates - out together in the top match.

-Completing that group was Sepp Straka and Shane Lowry, foursomes partners in 2023, while Rory McIlroy and Matt Fitzpatrick were in the next match and another pairing from that opening session sweep in Rome.
+Completing that group was Sepp Straka and Shane Lowry, foursomes partners in 2023, while Rory McIlroy and Matt Fitzpatrick were in the next match and a pairing from the Friday fourballs in Rome.

 They were joined by Viktor Hovland and Robert MacIntyre, while the English duo of Tommy Fleetwood and Justin Rose went out in the last group alongside Hojgaard and Ludvig Åberg.